joagre/ratatoskr/ideas/r.md

 editor, offering a wide range of functionalities required for text editing and manipulation in a functional programming environment.

-# Concurrency
+## Concurrency

-Any function can be spawned to run as a concurrent job with the `spawn` keyword:
+Any function can be executed concurrently as a job using the `spawn` keyword.

+Grok this:

 ```
 fn sum(l) { l.first() + sum(l.rest() },